paoloinverse/art-ref-RAG-server/README.md

 ```
 The GUI will open.
 By default, it starts with the Dummy model so you can test the ingestion and search pipeline immediately without downloading AI weights.

+**Practical tips:**
+The ingestion pipelines are designed to implement preventive deduplication.
+You can reingest from the same folder into an existing table, but if part of the data matches existing records by hash, such data will be skipped.
+While this saves a LOT of computation and time, be aware images and frames already on record cannot be "updated", unless they differ by at least one byte (the hash will then be different).

 **Companion Frontend:**
 Open a second terminal (with the same virtual environment activated) and run:
 ```bash